 - Increases libido

 - Be aware that using medroxyprogesterone is linked with cancer.
 The risk is small, but be aware.
-When possible, use human bioidentical progesterone and NOT a progestin.
+When possible, use human bioidentical progesterone and not a progestin.
 Medroxyprogesterone is linked to breast cancer.
 Much of the confusion in the literature is due to problems associated with medroxyprogesterone and other xenobiotic progestins.

 - You can purchase progesterone creams over-the-counter.
 Look for a cream with USP certification.
 There are many good choices.
 The USP certification means the estrogen and progesterone are as good as that found in prescription-grade creams or patches.